 Obesity is defined as an accumulation of excess body fat resulting in body weights over 15% of optimum.
 This condition can potentially impair the health, quality of life and life span of affected pets.
-The incidence of obesity seems to increase with age and with spaying and neutering because there is a reduction of both metabolic rate and physical activity associated with both of these conditions.
-It is especially important to keep your puppies and kittens lean because 70% of obese puppies and kittens grow up to be obese dogs and cats!
+There is an increased incidence of obesity with aging and after both spaying and neutering.
+This is likely associated with changes and reductions in metabolic rate and physical activity.
+Starting healthy choices young is especially important as 70% of obese puppies and kittens grow up to be obese dogs and cats!

 Some breeds of dogs like Labrador Retrievers, Dachshunds, Miniature Schnauzers, Welsh Corgis, Cocker Spaniels, and Beagles seem to be genetically predisposed to excessive weight gain.
-Though not nearly as common as we would like to think, there are a few disease conditions in animals that may be associated with excess weight gain, such as hypothyroidism, which is an undersecretion of the thyroid gland; hyperadrenocorticism (also known as Cushing's Syndrome), an over secretion of the adrenal gland; diabetes mellitus, and insulinoma, an insulin producing tumor.
+Though not nearly as common as we would like to think, there are a few disease conditions in animals that may be associated with excess weight gain, such as hypothyroidism, which is an undersecretion of the thyroid gland; hyperadrenocorticism (also known as Cushing's Syndrome), an over secretion of the adrenal gland.
 Overweight dogs are often predisposed to a variety of conditions such as joint and locomotor problems, ruptured cruciate ligaments, dyspnea characterized by a shortness of breath, fatigue, cardiovascular disease, impaired reproductive efficiency, problems during whelping, increased incidence of diabetes mellitus, as well as an increased incidence of certain cancers.

 Unfortunately, as with most of us, it is a lot easier to put the weight on than it is to take it off.
 Helping our pets lose weight is often quite a challenge.
 Pet owner compliance is essential to a successful weight reduction program.
 Prior to initiation of a weight control program, your overweight animal should have a thorough physical examination by your veterinarian.
 An ideal goal for weight loss is approximately 1% of current body weight per week, or approximately 3.5 to 4% per month.
 Cats should be monitored closely because rapid weight loss can lead to hepatic lipidosis, a potentially fatal fatty infiltration of the liver.